 St. John’s Island, along with Kusu Island, Lazarus Island, and the Sisters’ Islands, form the Southern Islands.
 St. John’s Island includes some of Singapore’s most beautiful beaches, plus an astounding variety of fauna, and I doubt you can find them on the mainland.

 How to get there?

 Similarly, the same two ferry providers – Singapore Island Cruise Ferry and Marina South Ferries, shuttle between the Southern Islands.

 Re-ignite camping days

 To camp on the island, you must first apply for a permit.
-However, owing to the current COVID-19 issue, all camping and events have been put on hold for the time being.

 Spot marine creatures on your way to St. John’s Island National Marine Laboratory

 Given that we spend the majority of our time indoors, it may amaze you that the little red dot is home to one-third of the world’s coral species.
 Many of them, can be seen at low tide on an intertidal stroll around the island’s coastline.